Hey there! Maslenitsa (Russian Mardi Gras) just started in Russia! Let’s talk a bit about Russian traditions for Maslenitsa.

 Being the yummiest of Russian holidays and one of the oldest Russian traditions, Maslenitsa is a must-do when in Moscow, of course!!!

-Those tourists who are visiting Russia this week will be very well surprised by noticing crepes and pancakes on every corner of the street.
+Those tourists who are visiting Russia this week will be very well surprised by noticing crepes and crepes on every corner of the street.
 Ready to learn about this tradition more?

 Well, you know that in early Russian history, Paganism remained the main religion for quite a long time.
 And Maslenitsa is one of those holidays, which is still celebrated and loved by Russian people.
 It denotes the end of winter and coldness, which, you know for sure, stands here in Russia for almost half a year.

-The traditional cuisine of Maslenitsa is bliny (pancakes or crepes).
+The traditional cuisine of Maslenitsa is bliny (crepes).
 They are round and golden, which reminds us about the sun, so missed by Russians.
-It is a tradition to eat pancakes every day of the Maslenitsa week.
+It is a tradition to eat crepes every day of the Maslenitsa week.
 Your Russian holidays will be very yummy this week!